 With SSO (Single Sign-On), you can login to multiple systems with the same login credentials.
 You can now use SSO with your community platform.
 Your members can enter a single username and password once and get secure access across different applications including your community.
 For example, CMNTY Platform and your webshop.

-SAML-based SSO is now available on Professional Growth and Premium plans as an add-on.
+SAML-based SSO is now available on Advanced and Premium plans as an add-on.